 - Affidavits and assurances necessary to comply with all applicable federal, state, and local laws and regulations, including criminal record summaries, are required of all NPA personnel having contact with minor children.

 Note: Applicants are required to provide the SELPA in which the applicant is located with written notification of the applicant’s intent to seek or renew certification.
-This form is located in the CAIS online certification application.
-Online applications will not be approved by the CDE without a signed verification that the SELPA has had an opportunity to provide comments on all required components of the application.
+Applications will not be approved by the CDE without a signed verification that the SELPA has had an opportunity to provide comments on all required components of the application.
 (California Education Code Section 56366.1)

 Application Review Process (for New Nonpublic Agencies Only)